576274967/REPEL/README.md

 ```

-### Interrotations
+### Interrogations

 LINQ is a whole lot of fun but we all know queries are part of the gay agenda.
 REPEL replaces the hippie concept of queries with interrogations that grant you the freedom to enforce consequences on data that doesn't conform to your standards.
-After all, any good toolset requires adaquete profiling tools.
+After all, any good toolset requires adequate profiling tools.

 `Concentrate` ensures that data matching the given profile is transported to a heap of private memory that you can pretend isn't a problem while the rest is returned for you to publicly acknowledge.